ousttrue/UniHumanoid/README.md

 ## BoneMapping

-This script help create human avatar for GameObject that has not Official Importer like fbx and blend.
+This script help create human avatar from GameObject hierarchy.
 First, attach this script to GameObject that has Animator with HumanAvatar.

 Next, setup below.